AlinaSkultecka/QuizGameWPF/README.md

 - ✏️ **Edit Mode:**
   View all questions in a quiz, select one, and modify its text or answer options.
+  Delete a question directly.
+If a quiz has no questions left, you’ll be asked if you want to delete the entire quiz or keep it empty.

 - 🧠 **Create Mode:**
-  Create new questions, add as many questions as you like,
-  mark the correct answer, and save them as **JSON**.
+  Create new questions, add as many questions as you like, mark the correct answer, and save them as **JSON**.

+- 💾 **JSON Data:**
+  All quizzes and questions are saved and loaded from JSON files in your local AppData.

+### Sources

+- The questions about Gothenburg are taken from Höglund, B. (2023).
+GöteborgQuiz 2 : Har du koll på Göteborg?
+Ordalaget Bokförlag.